vostersc/training/teamThemes.md

 # Team Themes
-- Technical or psychological/sociological concepts targeted at high leverage issues.
+- Technical/practical or psychological/sociological concepts targeted at high leverage issues.
 - Vision to guide each sprint.

 ## Anti-fragile